monade/circular-progress-bar/README.md

 - **[Transform](https://developer.mozilla.org/en-US/docs/Web/CSS/transform)**: this property is very powerful, but we will only use it to **rotate** some elements.

 The technique I will show you breaks the circle into two halves, the one on the right (from 0% to 50%) and the one on the left (from 50% to 100%).
-To understand more easily how it works, we initially analyze only the right half and then we duplicate the element and apply the same reasoning rotated by 180 degrees to complete the left half as well.
+To better understand how we can achive this goal, we'll initially analize To understand more easily how it works, initially we'll analyze only the right half, and, for the left half, we'll just need to apply the same reasoning but mirrored.

 So, for the first half of the circle there are two main elements:

-- a square **container** `div`, that contains
+- a square **container** `div`, that contains...
-- the actual full **circle** `div`.
+- ...the actual full **circle** `div`.

 The container height and width are the same as the circle's ones, like this: